 *Tip: The more boards you can schedule a pin to, the less time-consuming this process will be.
 I made the mistake of adding each pin one board-at-a-time when I first started, and it took FOREVER to fill up my schedule.
 This is why utilizing the Lists feature is so important!!

-And that is pretty much all there is to that 🙂 You can easily get anywhere from 3-7 days worth of pinning just from one sitting, and Tailwind will do the rest for you.
-The more content you create, the more easily days will just start filling up in your queue and the less time you’ll need to spend going back to refill your queue.
+And that is pretty much all there is to that 🙂 The more content you create, the more easily days will just start filling up in your queue and the less time you’ll need to spend going back to refill your queue.

 Here is a recent update of how my Pinterest growth has really looked like these past months that I have been using the Tailwind Plus plan.

 As you can see I had a first initial growth immediately after joining – and it sort of plateaued for a month.
-I was still learning how to use Tailwind effectively and this standstill was when I decided to bump up the amount of pins I was pinning to around 40-50/day and started joining more Group Boards.
+I was still learning how to use Tailwind effectively and this standstill was when I decided to bump up the amount of pins I was pinning to around 40-50/day (back then, pinning this amount was okay) and started joining more Group Boards.
 My growth took off again – and since then I pin around 30-40 pins/day, but just have been focusing on producing more content.

 Each and every day, I am seeing more and more of my traffic coming from Pinterest that it’s almost evening up with my amount of traffic from Google.
 It’s exciting… so thanks Tailwind for making this possible!